 Etude 6: Whisper Tones

 - Perform whisper tones similar as above, but this time always preceded by a loud staccato (flute sound), like an echo.
 Try to make the change from flute sound to whisper tone as quickly as you can, so that there hardly is any audible pause between the flute sound and the whisper tone.

 - Perform harmonics as whisper tones, chromatically up from the low-C (or low-B).
-Similar to when playing harmonics, again the vocalization will help us significantly to control the correct harmonic.
+Similar to when playing harmonics, again the vocalisation will help us significantly to control the correct harmonic.

+Etude 6: Whisper Tones